tkellen/requirejs-library-skeleton/README.md

 ## Thanks

-- @jburke for the fantastic tools RequireJS/r.js & almond.
+- @jrburke for the fantastic tools RequireJS/r.js & almond.
 - @pivotal for the intuitive testing framework Jasmine.